 We review our ten reporting units for potential goodwill impairment in June as part of our annual goodwill impairment testing, and more often if an event or circumstance occurs making it likely that impairment exists.
 In addition, we test for the recoverability of long-lived assets at year end, and more often if an event or circumstance indicates the carrying value may not be recoverable.
 We conduct impairment testing based on our current business strategy in light of present industry and economic conditions, as well as future expectations.
 The annual goodwill impairment review performed in June 2009 indicated no goodwill impairments.
-Goodwill associated with reporting units whose fair values exceeded the carrying value by 10-20% was \$373.4 million; \$112.3 million of goodwill was associated with reporting units that had 20-30% excess fair value; and \$442.5 million of goodwill was associated with reporting units that had fair values in excess of the carrying values by greater than 30%.
+Goodwill associated with reporting units whose fair values exceeded the carrying value by 10-20% was \$373.4 million; \$112.3 million of goodwill was associated with reporting units that had 20-30% excess fair value; and \$442.5 million of goodwill was associated with reporting units that had 20-30%.
 In the fourth quarter of 2009, we recorded a goodwill impairment in discontinued operations of \$3.0 million for our Storage Products Unit because the carrying value of the assets held for sale exceeded fair value less costs to sell.
 Fair value and the resulting impairment charge were based primarily upon offers from potential buyers.